daylight-lab/structural-risks-book/README.md

 A book that documents structural risks to the global internet.

+See a live version at [https://daylight-lab.github.io](https://daylight-lab.github.io).

 # Contributing

-This book is FLOSS, and contributions are welcome.
+This book is open source, and contributions are welcome.

 Simply fork this repository and make a PR.